Pampushky are a traditional Ukrainian garlic bread rolls. So soft and fluffy, topped with garlic oil, and chopped parsley they are fantastic

 Pampushky recipe

-Once the yeast starts to bubble, add sunflower or olive oil
+2. Once the yeast mixture becomes foamy, add the sunflower or olive oil.

-Punch the risen dough to knock out the air and divide it into 16 equal pieces.
-Roll each piece into a ball.
-Assemble the rolls on a baking pan (brush it with some oil or cover it with parchment paper).
-Leave a little space between the buns
+5. Punch the risen dough to knock out the air and divide it into 16 equal pieces.
+Roll each piece into a ball, and then assemble the rolls on a baking pan.
+You can brush the pan with some oil or cover it with parchment paper.
+Make sure to leave a little space between the buns.

-Cover them with a kitchen towel and let them rise for 20 minutes until they almost touch each other.
-Then bake for 25-30 minutes at 180C (350F) until they turn golden brown
+6. After covering the rolls with a kitchen towel, allow them to rise for 20 minutes until they are almost touching each other.
+Next, bake them in the oven at 180C (350F) for 25-30 minutes until they turn golden brown.

-While the bread rolls are baking, make garlic oil: whisk the minced garlic, add salt, sunflower oil, and water (you can also use a mortar and pestle, or a blender)
+7. While the bread rolls are baking, make garlic oil.
+Whisk the minced garlic, add salt, sunflower oil, and water (you can also use a mortar and pestle, or a blender).

-Immediately spoon the garlic oil on top of them (it’s very important to do this right away, so the bread rolls will absorb all the topping and will get a divine flavor).
-You can also sprinkle some salt on top
+9. Be sure to spoon the garlic oil on top of the pampushky immediately after removing them from the oven.
+This is crucial to ensure that the bread rolls absorb all the topping and achieve a divine flavor.
+You may also choose to sprinkle some salt on top.

 FAQ